Personal History of Breast Cancer or Other Cancers

 Personal history of invasive breast cancer

-Women diagnosed with breast cancer have a higher risk of getting a new breast cancer than women who’ve never had breast cancer [267-270].
+Women who’ve had breast cancer in the past have a higher risk of getting a new breast cancer than women who’ve never had breast cancer [281-283].

 A new breast cancer is called a second primary breast cancer.
 Unlike a return of the first breast cancer, a second primary tumor is a new cancer unrelated to the first.